rizzapardales/CODSOFT/README.md

 # 🌟 CodSoft UI/UX Internship 🌟

 Welcome to the **CodSoft UI/UX Internship** repository!
-This collection showcases all the tasks and projects completed during my internship at CodSoft.
+This collection showcases all the tasks completed during my internship at CodSoft.
 Dive in to see the variety of UI/UX designs I have created.

 ---